-It doesn’t matter why you don’t have a plunger.
-What matters is what you’re going to do next.
-Obviously, you’ll want to unclog the toilet even without your plunger.
-Fortunately, this isn’t as difficult (or gross) as you might suspect!
+Fortunately, unclogging a toilet without a plunger isn’t as difficult (or gross) as you might suspect!
 In fact, there are several surprisingly easy ways to clear up even tough clogs without a plunger.
-Here are the ones you should try first:
+Here are the best ways to unclog a toilet in the recommend order you should try them:

 First, grab a big bucket of hot water.
-Important note: you want hot, but NOT boiling water.
+Important note: you want hot, but NOT boiling hot.
 Boiling water could crack the porcelain of the toilet bowl.
 Instead, just fill a bucket with the hottest water your tap can provide.
-Pour that water into the toilet bowl until it’s nearly full and let it sit.
+Pour that hot water in the toilet bowl until it’s nearly full and let it sit.

 After you give the water and soap time to unclog, try flushing again.
-If that still hasn’t solved the problem, try repeating this process again.
-You could also try letting the dish soap sitting longer–even all night!
+If that still hasn’t solved the problem, try repeating this process again or leaving the dish soap in the toilet overnight.

-Pour a hefty amount of Epsom salt into the toilet bowl.
+Pour a hefty amount of Epsom salt in your toilet bowl.
 Let it sit for fifteen minutes, then attempt to flush.
 You should see positive results after the first flush.
 You could also combine this technique with the dish soap and “hot water trick” for good measure.

 This is the most direct way to clear a clog.
 If you’ve tried heat and chemical reactions without success, it’s time to reach right in.
-Unfold a wire hanger, stick it into the toilet bowl, and wiggle it around in the opening.
+If you have a toilet brush handy, use that otherwise, unfold a wire hanger.
+Stick your implement of choice into the toilet bowl, and wiggle it around in the opening.

 This might be kind of gross depending on what the clog involves, so we recommend wearing gloves.
 Be careful not to accidentally damage the toilet bowl while you’re working.
 Wire hangers can easily scratch up porcelain if you’re too rough or non-discriminate.

-If that’s the case, you should get in touch with the pros at Mike Diamond.
+Sometimes, with or without a plunger, drain clogs just can’t be cleared without professional help.
+Other times bigger plumbing issues cause frustrating repeat clogs and other problems.
+In either case, get in touch with the pros at Mike Diamond.
 We’ll take a look at your home’s plumbing and figure out why you’re dealing with these clogs.
 We’ll be able to help make sure you don’t need that new plunger for a while.